Fransou/Strong-Baseline-Molecular-FSL/README.md

 # Codebase for the paper "Is meta-learning necessary for few-shot molecular learning?"

-This codebase was based on the repository of Chen et al.\cite{}, itself based on the FS-mol repository\cite{}.
+This codebase was based on the repository of Chen et al.'s ADKT-IFT model\cite{}, itself based on the FS-mol repository\cite{}.

 ## :clipboard: Installation